DspiveyVR/Zenbleed/README.md

 - Ensure all prerequisites are installed
 - Update CMake to version 3.22 or later
-- Clear the build directory and reconfigure: `rm -rf build && mkdir build && cd build && cmake .. && make`
+- Clear the build directory and reconfigure: `rm -rf build && mkdir build && cd build && cmake .. && make && make install`

 ## License